 - Bralets and Sports Bras – Because no one has time for a real bra at a music festival.

 - Shorts or Skirts – Disclaimer: If you choose to wear skirts or dresses, WEAR SPANDEX OR A BATHING SUIT UNDER THEM.

 - PJ’s – It’ll feel good changing into semi-clean clothes at the end of the night.

 - Hand sanitizer

-- Ping pong balls – Beer pong provides a great forum to get to know your neighbor campers
+- Ping Bong Balls – Beer pong provides a great forum to get to know your fellow campers.